 Over the last two decades, along with globalization has come tremendous economic progress.
-Still, inequalities between countries have increased, as well as inequalities between individuals within each country.
-New factors of crisis and tensions have appeared and made it clear that the potential benefits of globalization are hampered by a deficit of governance and collective actions.
+Still, inequalities between countries (notably the least developed countries) and within each country have increased and new factors of crisis and tensions have appeared.
+The potential benefits of globalization are hampered by a deficit of governance and collective actions.

-While the Millenium Goals are expiring in 2015, the imperative need to revise the framework for development policies has been reminded at the Rio+20 Conference, for development is not sustainable unless the environmental dimension (be it climate change, fight against desertification or the protection of biodiversity) is taken into account.
+While the Millenium Goals are expiring in 2015, the imperative need to revise the framework of development policies has been underlined at the Rio+20 Conference, for development is not sustainable unless the environmental dimension (be it climate change, fight against desertification or the protection of biodiversity) is taken into account.

-France also takes into account the profound and rapid changes that have reshaped the context in which unfolds its policy of cooperation, stressing the need to define rules that are more collective and to build renewed relationships with the major emerging countries.
+France also takes into account the profound and rapid changes that have reshaped the context in which its policy of cooperation unfolds, stressing the need to define rules that are more collective and to build renewed relationships with the major emerging countries.
 These changes must be accompanied by new forms of partnership.
 France promotes this goal within the United Nations and, in a complementary way, within the G20 and the OECD with the view to enhance the effectiveness of aid (under the global partnership for an effective development cooperation).

 For further information please click on the following files: